lykeven/sae/README.md

 ec: expert classfication.

 #### Example for make data
-The input file is placed at ./resource/facebook,and output file will be placed at ./data/facebook
+The input file is placed at ./resource/facebook.txt, and output file will be placed at ./data/facebook

 To transform data to SAE graph

-./bin/sae –i ./resource/facebook -o ./data/facebook -t md
+./bin/sae -i ./resource/facebook.txt -o ./data -t md

 #### Example for make tencent data
 The input file is placed at /tmp/tencent8.graph,and output file will be placed at ./data/tencent8

 To transform data to SAE graph

-./bin/sae –i /tmp/tencent8.graph -o ./data/tencent8 -t mt
+./bin/sae –i /tmp/tencent8.graph -o ./data -t mt

 #### Example for influence maximization
 The input file is placed at ./data/facebook